Smithsonian American Art Museum: Renwick Gallery

 The Renwick Gallery is located on Pennsylvania Avenue.

 Also under the auspices of the Smithsonian American Art Museum, the Renwick Gallery is a smaller, historic building on Pennsylvania Avenue across the street from the White House.
 The building originally housed the collection of the Corcoran Gallery of Art.
-In addition to displaying a large collection of American contemporary craft, several hundred paintings from the museum's permanent collection — hung salon style: one-atop-another and side-by-side — are featured in special installations in the Grand Salon.
+In addition to displaying a large collection of American contemporary craft, several hundred paintings from the museum's permanent collection—hung salon style: one-atop-another and side-by-side—are featured in special installations in the Grand Salon.

 Features and programs

 Collections

 Part of the Smithsonian Institution, the museum has a broad variety of American art, with more than 7,000 artists represented, that covers all regions and art movements found in the United States.
-SAAM contains the world's largest collection of New Deal art; a collection of contemporary craft, American impressionist paintings, and masterpieces from the Gilded Age; photography, modern folk art, works by African American and Latino artists, images of western expansion, and realist art from the first half of the twentieth century.
+SAAM contains the world's largest collection of New Deal art; a collection of contemporary craft, American impressionist paintings, and masterpieces from the Gilded Age; photography, jewelry, modern folk art, works by African American and Latino artists, images of western expansion, and realist art from the first half of the twentieth century.
 Among the significant artists represented in its collection are Nam June Paik, Jenny Holzer, David Hockney, Richard Hunt, Georgia O'Keeffe, Ching Ho Cheng, John Singer Sargent, Albert Pinkham Ryder, Albert Bierstadt, Frances Farrand Dodge, Edmonia Lewis, Thomas Moran, James Gill, Edward Hopper, John William "Uncle Jack" Dey, Karen LaMonte and Winslow Homer.

 SAAM describes itself as being "dedicated to collecting, understanding, and enjoying American art.
 The museum celebrates the extraordinary creativity of artists whose works reflect the American experience and global connections."